 ‘Coral Light’ Large-Cup Narcissus

 Truly stunning with 4" overlapping white petals and a showy bowl-shaped cup with a yellow center and ruffled coral-pink rim.
-The cup fade to pale yellow and almost peach for an antique look.
+The cup fades to pale yellow and almost peach for an antique look.
 Their long stems make them an excellent cutflower.

 18–20" tall.
 Late Spring blooms, Z3–7.
 12–14cm bulbs.
 NEW!